 Table 10.
 Probabilistic co-occurrence results between 5-HT3 and behavioral topics.

 5-HT3 and Nausea & Related Topics.
 The use of agents targeting the 5-HT3 receptor have been well documented for analgesic and antiemetic effects.
 As early as 1989, researchers were able to demonstrate the ability of 5-HT3 antagonists to act as a peripheral analgesic to reduce inflammatory pain (Giordano & Rogers, 1989) and relieve pain and discomfort in patients experiencing irritable bowel syndrome (Camilleri et al., 1999).
-More commonly, antagonists to 5-HT3 including Ondansetron have been studied as strong antiemetics, reducing postoperative nausea and vomiting in double-blind studies (Leeser & Lip, 1991; Scuderi et al., 1992).
+More commonly, antagonists to 5-HT3 including Ondansetron have been studied and confirmed as strong antiemetics, reducing postoperative nausea and vomiting in double-blind studies (Leeser & Lip, 1991; Scuderi et al., 1992).
 This may be attributed to the role that these antagonists play in binding vagal nerves in the gut and regions of the central nervous system involved in emesis such as the nucleus tractus solitarii and chemoreceptor trigger zone (Gan, 2005).
 Interestingly, one study using Ondansetron in combination with postoperative analgesics found that the antagonist attenuated analgesic effects, suggesting that 5-HT3 receptors interact with the same antinociceptive pathways (Arcioni et al., 2002).

 5-HT4